2025–26 North Florida Ospreys men's basketball team

-The 2025–26 North Florida Ospreys men's basketball team represents University of North Florida during the 2025-26 NCAA Division I men's basketball season.
-The Ospreys, led by 1st-year head coach Bobby Kennen, play their home games at the UNF Arena in Jacksonville, Florida as members of the Atlantic Sun Conference.
+The 2025–26 North Florida Ospreys men's basketball team represented University of North Florida during the 2025-26 NCAA Division I men's basketball season.
+The Ospreys, led by first year head coach Bobby Kennen, played their home games at the UNF Arena in Jacksonville, Florida as members of the Atlantic Sun Conference.

 Previouse season

 The Ospreys finished the 2023–24 season 15–17, 8–10 in ASUN play to finish in eight place.
 As the 8th seed in the Atlantic Sun tournament, they would lose to 7th seed Austin Peay 90–69 in the first round.

+Preseason

+On October 17, 2025, the ASUN released their preseason polls.
+North Florida was picked to finish eleventh in the coaches poll, with 1 first-place vote and ninth in the media poll.